BrainTech/openbci/openbci/amplifiers/c_tmsi_amplifier/readme.txt

-if you run "make" the following programs will be made: tmsi_server test_server test_driver dummy_receiver
+You need libbluetooth-dev package installed to compile this project if you run "make" the following programs will be made: tmsi_server test_server test_driver dummy_receiver

-additionally you can run make fusbi_install to install fusbi device driver.
+Additionally you can run make fusbi_install to install fusbi device driver.
 (fxload package is required for it to work properly, you will be noticed if this package is not installed)